sensu/sensu-docs-legacy/source/docs/0.20/rabbitmq.md

     "private_key_file": "/etc/sensu/ssl/key.pem"
     ~~~

-# Configuring Multiple (clustered) RabbitMQ servers
+# Configuration for RabbitMQ clusters

-If you have more than one RabbitMQ server, you can group multiple `rabbitmq: {}` directives into an array, Sensu will attempt to connect them based on their order in the array.
+If you are running a RabbitMQ cluster, you can configure sensu with a collection of `rabbitmq: {}` directives in an array.
+Sensu will attempt to connect to them based on their order in the array.

 ~~~ shell
   "rabbitmq": [